kozistr/kozistr.github.io/_posts/about.md

     * **Accuracy (top1)** : improved **50%p** (`45%` to `95%`)
     * **latency (p95)** : reduced by **80x** (about `1000ms` to `12ms`)
     * **Revenue** reduced cost by about **$7,000 ~ / year**
+    * It also elaborates on decreasing a funnel and increasing user conversion.
-* User consumptio :n forecasting model for the *CDP Product.
+* User consumption forecasting model for the *CDP Product.
   * Developed the Transformer based sequential model that predicts what the users will consume in the next month.
   * Build an efficient pipeline to process and train lots of tabular data (about 500 GB).
   * In the A/B test, the new model achieved ...